ondrya-dev/.github/profile/README.md

 # ONDRYA LLC
-Ondrya is a small startup specializing in web design and discord bot maintenance, hosting and development.
+Ondrya is a small startup specializing in web design and building discord bots and more.

-# Contact
-If you wish to contact our team for a quote on hosting, please join our [discord server](https://discord.gg/DRYdw4n) or email us at -> [support@ondrya.com](mailto:support@ondrya.com).
+## Projects
+- Liam Discord Bot (Bumping Bot serving 8k+ servers)
+- DiscordExpert (The web equivalent of Liam but has alot new features)
+- PharmaTrackr (More info coming soon!)
+- **NEW** Link Shortener built in Filament